 Keep in mind that none of these files, nor your project folder, contain any media.
-They simple reference ("point") to media on your hard drive.
-This makes project folders very small in file size which makes for quick transfers and easy backups of earlier edits.
+They simple reference (or point) to media on your hard drive.
+This makes project folders very small in file size allowing for quick transfers and easy backups of earlier edits.

 Setting Media Creation